Zingle/rest-api-documentation/README.md

 * `page_size` The number of records to return per page (default 10, max 1000)
 * `sort_field` field to sort the results by
 * `sort_direction` asc (default) or desc
+* `sort_fields` Specify multiple fields to sort by seperated by commas.
+Optionally append with a space and a direction e.g. "event_id asc"

 ## Record Filtering